Community, Environment and Policy

 Scott Carvajal PhD, MPH

-Public Health Practice & Translational Research
+Division of Public Health Practice & Translational Research

 The vision of the Division faculty and staff is to seamlessly work within the University of Arizona, University of Arizona Health Sciences, and The Mel and Enid Zuckerman College of Public Health infrastructures..